Best Checking Accounts of February 2025

 How to open a checking account

 2. Confirm eligibility requirements.
 Understand account requirements by calling the bank’s customer service line or reviewing its website.
-Most banks require applicants to be 18 and older to open an account.
+Most banks require applicants to be 18 or older to open an account.
 Minors can apply with a parent or legal guardian cosigner.

 3. Verify account requirements.
 Read the fine print for initial and ongoing charges, such as fees and minimum account balances.

 6. Set up digital banking.
-After you’re approved, download the bank’s mobile app or log in to your online checking to manage your account.
+After you’re approved, download the bank’s mobile app or log in to your online portal to manage your account.
 You can set up alerts for notifications, bill payments and automatic transfers.

 Alternatives to checking accounts